hosthvo/pyagentx/README.md

 * Open a session with AgentX master, e.g. net-snmpd snmpd, and register a new session.
 * Send Ping request.
-* Register any MIB region.
+* Register multiple MIB regions.
 * Respond to SNMP GET request for values.
 * Respond to SNMP GETNEXT request for values.
+* Multiple MIB update method with custom frequency for each.

 Example: